Louisiana craft brewers celebrate Mardi Gras with seasonal releases

 The next day, the party proceeded upstream, where they slaughtered a native buffalo and celebrated Mardi Gras.
 In honor of the holiday, the brothers named the spot Point du Mardi Gras and called the nearby tributary Bayou Mardi Gras.

 In New Orleans and the surrounding areas, Mardi Gras has since been celebrated with opulent floats from krewes in lively and historic parades, flamboyantly-costumed performers throwing beads, doubloons and coconuts, accompanied by festive music from famous brass marching bands.
 The revelries last for over a month and not even this year’s mid-carnival Superbowl in the Big Easy put a dent in the celebrations.

-Abita Mardi Gras bock is similar to a German maibock and is brewed with Pale, Pilsner and Caramel malts and German Perle hops.
+Abita Mardi Gras bock is similar to a German-style Maibock and is brewed with Pale, Pilsener and Caramel malts and German Perle hops.
 Abita celebrates the beer’s release every year with special release parties and pub crawls.

 NOLA Brewing | Flambeau Red Ale

 New Orleans-based NOLA Brewing’s Mardi Gras seasonal is Flambeau Red Ale, a super hoppy red ale made in honor of the Flambeau who have lit the way for parades in New Orleans since the earliest Mardi Gras celebrations.
 Lighting up the sky with blazing torches, the Flambeau serve as beacons for parade-goers to better enjoy the spectacle of nighttime festivities.